Basis of consolidation

 Final dividend distributions to the Company’s equity holders are recognised as a liability in the Group’s financial statements in the period in which the dividends are approved by the Company’s shareholders, while interim dividend distributions are recognised in the period in which the dividends are declared and paid.
 Where a scrip alternative is offered and taken, the distribution is effected through an issue of bonus shares from the share premium account.

-IFRS 8 Operating Segments requires that entities identify and report the financial performance of these operating segments.
+As disclosed in and , the Group has adopted IFRS 8 Operating Segments.
+IFRS 8 requires that entities adopt the management approach to identifying reportable operating segments and reporting the financial performance of those segments.
 Segment information is reported for those components for which separate financial information is available and which management uses internally for allocating resources and assessing performance.
-In addition to receiving information relating to the operating performance of the business, principally sales and adjusted operating performance, the Chief Operating Decision Maker receives information on the segmental net working capital in order to assess the performance of the segments.

 Discontinued operations and assets held for sale

-Business components that represent separate major lines of business or geographical areas of operations are recognised as discontinued if the operations have been disposed of, or meet the criteria to be classified as held for sale under IFRS 5.
+Business components that represent separate major lines of business or geographical areas of operations are recognised as discontinued if the operations have been disposed of, are being abandoned or meet the criteria to be classified as held for sale.

 Assets and disposal groups are classified as held for sale if their carrying amount will be principally recovered through a sale transaction rather than through continuing use.
 This condition is regarded as met only when the sale is highly probable, expected to be completed within one year and the asset (or disposal group) is available for immediate sale in its present condition.
 Operations held for sale are held at the lower of their carrying amount on the date they are classified as held for sale and fair value less costs to sell.